What is the Lawyer Assistance Program (“LAP”)?

 BarCARES is a separate, confidential, short-term program provided by the North Carolina Bar Association, cost-free to members of participating judicial district bars, voluntary bar associations and law schools.
 BarCARES provides referral for 1-to-3 free counseling sessions to lawyers in qualifying districts.
 All BarCARES contact is made through HRC Behavioral Health & Psychiatry, P.A., the organization that administers the BarCARES program.
 If you would like additional information about the program and/or its availability in your area, please contact the BarCARES coordinator at 919-929-1227 or 1-800-640-0735 or visit www.barcares.org.

-BarCARES and LAP work cooperatively and cross-refer.
-BarCARES and LAP Working in Harmony.
-For example, if a lawyer contacts LAP and is a member of the NCBA or a member of a participating judicial district bar, voluntary bar association or law school, in the event counseling is recommended, LAP will refer the lawyer to a therapist in the BarCARES referral network for a few free counseling sessions to start the process.
-Similarly, if a lawyer has been seeing a therapist within the BarCARES network, and the therapist thinks the lawyer would benefit from additional support like speaking to peers who have overcome similar issues, the therapist will recommend that the lawyer contact LAP.
+BarCARES and the LAP work cooperatively and cross-refer.
+See BarCARES and LAP Working in Harmony.
+For example, if a lawyer contacts the LAP and is a member of the NCBA or a member of a participating judicial district bar, voluntary bar association or law school, in the event counseling is recommended, the LAP will refer the lawyer to a therapist in the BarCARES referral network for a few free counseling sessions to start the process.
+Similarly, if a lawyer has been seeing a therapist within the BarCARES network, and the therapist thinks the lawyer would benefit from additional support like speaking to peers who have overcome similar issues, the therapist will recommend that the lawyer contact the LAP.

 Both programs are confidential and work together for the good of North Carolina’s legal community.